Stevens eager for more silverware at 45

 And, as for Cox's amazing relay catch with Matt Milnes, Stevens admitted: "I've never seen anything like that catch before."

-Stevens has been a T20 winner before, first with Leicestershire at Edgbaston in 2004, with Kent in 2007, Dhaka Gladiators in the Bangladesh Premier League in 2013 - and now this, only the third man (after his former Foxes team-mates Paul Nixon and Claude Henderson) to win the T20 in England three times.
+Stevens has been a T20 winner before, first with Leicestershire at Edgbaston in 2004, with Kent back again in Birmingham in 2007, Dhaka Gladiators in the Bangladesh Premier League in 2013 - and now this, only the third man (after his former Foxes team-mates Paul Nixon and Claude Henderson) to win the T20 in England three times.

 "I'm not generally a man of few words," he said when BBC Radio 5 Live stuck a mic under his nose as he left the pitch on Saturday.
 "But I feel pretty speechless."